eleetyson/mimeme/README.md

 ### Credit
 On the backend, Mimeme is a Rails API with a Postgres database.
 Its frontend is built with JavaScript and Bootstrap.
 Though all API calls are made via asynchronous fetch requests, I used [MiniSearch](https://github.com/lucaong/minisearch) to implement a client-side search feature.
 Huge shoutout to Luca Ongaro for his thoughtful documentation and ongoing maintenance of MiniSearch.

+\*To see the frontend repo for this application, head over to <https://github.com/eleetyson/mimeme-frontend>\*